-A terminator droid trap where a terminator droid gains line of sight on you through a viewport, then follows you to a door where the moment you open the door, you terminate:
+A Terminator Droid trap where a Terminator Droid gains line of sight on you through a viewport, then follows you to a door where the moment you open the door, you are terminated:

-The idea behind this one is that, a terminator droid cannot pursue you the same move where it makes line of sight with you.
-So putting the gravity trench-bull directly behind the door deters you, but does not kill you since you are able to walk away.
-Using this construction, the terminator droid makes line of sight first and thus can attack you the moment you open the door.
+The idea behind this one is that a terminator droid cannot pursue you the same move where it makes a line of sight with you.
+So putting the Terminator Droid directly behind the door deters you, but does not kill you since you are able to walk away.
+Using this construction, the terminator droid makes a line of sight first and thus can attack you the moment you open the door.

 Ways out of it are:

 - Be alert on whether you've seen any viewport with a terminator droid behind them.
-If you have, any you open are potentially unsafe until that terminator droid is taken care of.
+If you have, any doors you open are potentially unsafe until that Terminator Droid is taken care of.